What Determines the Best Car Subwoofers? A Comparison

 Increased Subwoofer Performance and Subwoofer Lifespan Through IDHS or Inductive Damping Heat Sink

-The Inductive Damping Heat Sink is found on our T1 and T2 Power series woofers.
-The inductive damping heat sink does two things.
-One, it’s mounted on the top of the magnet assembly surrounding the voice coil and reduces or eliminates the EMF or electromagnetic field interference or inductive interference generated by the movement of the voice coil through the magnetic gap and also acts as a heat sink assembly, helping to pull heat away from the voice coil itself.
-By being able to pull the heat away from the voice coil, this increases the sound performance of the woofer and increases the lifespan of that woofer.
+The IDHS (Inductive Damping Heat Sink) technology is found on our Power Series T1 and T2 woofers.
+The Inductive Damping Heat Sink does two things; first, it’s mounted on the top of the magnet assembly surrounding the voice coil and reduces or eliminates EMF (Electro-Magnetic Field) interference or inductive interference generated by the movement of the voice coil through the magnetic gap.
+Second, it also acts as a heat sink assembly, helping to pull heat away from the voice coil itself.
+Being able to pull the heat away from the voice coil, this increases the sound quality and performance of the woofer and increases the lifespan.

 How To Test a Car Subwoofer

 Let’s talk about testing.
-Now, in the last video, we spoke about the amplifier testing briefly, using the CEA ratings.
-Well, with the subwoofers, we also follow a standard CEA rating and that is CEA-2031.
+We’ve spoken about amplifier testing under CTA-2006.
+With subwoofers, we also follow a standard CTA rating and that is CTA-2031.
 This, again, is a test set forth in a voluntary fashion for manufacturers to follow and dictates how a subwoofer is tested to calculate the RMS power rating of the woofer.

 Klippel Testing a Subwoofer